 Immigration was the leading complaint.
 The number of EU migrants in the UK nearly tripled between 2004 and 2015, from about one million to over three million, almost totally due to an influx of citizens from newer members including Poland, Bulgaria, and Romania.

 For some analysts, European institutions are ill-equipped to address the economic challenges of the modern world.
-Economist Roger Bootle, author of The Trouble With Europe, argues that the EU’s focus on “harmonization”—the continent-wide standardization of everything from labor regulations to the size of olive oil containers—threatens Europe with persistent low growth and high unemployment.
+Economist Roger Bootle, author of The Trouble with Europe, argues that the EU’s focus on harmonization—the continent-wide standardization of everything from labor regulations to the size of olive oil containers—threatens Europe with persistent low growth and high unemployment.

 Leaving will spark economic dynamism, according to Dominic Cummings, director of the Vote Leave campaign.
-The EU is “extraordinarily opaque, extraordinarily slow, extraordinarily bureaucratic,” he says.
-Leave supporters believes that without that burden, the UK can reduce regulation, improve competitiveness, and forge trade deals with fast-growing emerging economies.
+The EU is “extraordinarily opaque, extraordinarily slow, extraordinarily bureaucratic,” he said.
+Leave supporters believe that without that burden, the UK can reduce regulation, improve competitiveness, and forge trade deals with fast-growing emerging economies.
 To Cummings, the reforms Cameron negotiated were trivial, leaving the UK no choice but to eject from a dysfunctional union.

 How has the UK benefited from membership, and what are the risks of leaving?

 In the days after the Brexit vote, global markets shook.
 The British pound fell sharply, reaching a low not seen in more than a century.
 In response, the UK central bank unveiled a large package of stimulus measures, including its first cut in interest rates in more than seven years.
-At the same time, driven by stronger-than-expected growth in manufacturing, partly due to a weaker currency, the UK became the world’s fastest-growing developed economy, though International Monetary Fund economists warn that the boost is only temporary.

-The long-term outlook is still uncertain.
+The outlook is still uncertain.
 For Adam Posen, president of the Peterson Institute for International Economics and former voting member of the Bank of England, the pro-Brexit camp’s economic arguments were a “fantasy.”
 He argues that immigration from the EU has driven growth and that belonging to the EU has allowed the UK to “punch above its weight” in trade, since the larger bloc can negotiate more favorable market-access deals with outside countries.